Net Worth

 Following a period in which he struggled to break through into the industry while performing with Ready Ron, DMX got his first break in 1991.
 After signing to the relatively unknown record label Ruff Ryders Entertainment, DMX broke through to mainstream outlets and gained attention.

-Later in 1991, his signing to Chaos Records, a subsidiary of Columbia Records, led to his first major single release, “Born Loser,” in 1993.
-While a deal with Death Row Records in 1994 failed to materialize, in 1996, DMX hit the big time with his signing to Def Jam Records.
-The label, part-owned by Dr. Dre, had seen DMX’s long-standing associate, Irv Gotti, take the spot as president of A&R, who helped launch his career.
+Later in 1991, his signing with Chaos Records, a Columbia Records subsidiary, led to his first major single release, “Born Loser,” in 1993.
+While a deal with Death Row Records in 1994 failed to materialize, DMX hit the big time in 1996 with his signing to Def Jam Records.
+The label, part-owned by Dr. Dre, had seen DMX’s long-standing associate, Irv Gotti, take the role of president of A&R, a role that helped launch his career.

 Bankruptcy Filings